NASMALFARHAN/NASMALFARHAN.github.io/README.md

 Myself [Nasmal farhan P A](https://github.com/NASMALFARHAN/NASMALFARHAN.github.io/edit/master/README.md).
 Iam currently pursuing my final year B.Tech in Mechanical Engineering from MES College of Engineering.

+I am a dedicated person with a family of five.
+I enjoy reading, and the knowledge and perspective that my reading gives me has strengthened my teaching skills and presentation abilities.
+I have been successful at raising a family, and I attribute this success to my ability to plan, schedule, and handle many different tasks at once.
+This flexibility will help me in the classroom, where there are many different personalities and learning styles

 Use this links to take me:facebook [here](https://www.facebook.com/nasmalfarhan)

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for